rionaldoalviansa/Wine-Quality-Classification-With-XGBoost/README.md

 CONCLUSION
 =================================================================================================================================
 Although base XGBoost was able to obtain the best result among its peers, its classifying capability was not improved from the parameter tuning process.
-<br>I analyzed that the lack of classification performance from the model might be cause to the the absence of strongly correlated independent variable with the target feature.
-<br>Further improvement is potentially achievable by more in-depth data cleansing.
+I analyzed that the lack of classification performance from the model might be cause to the the absence of strongly correlated independent variable with the target feature.
+Further improvement is potentially achievable by more in-depth data cleansing.